Pension and insurance indemnities

 The Estonian pension system consists of three pillars: the first pillar is state pension, the second pillar is mandatory funded pension and the third pillar is supplementary funded pension.
 The second and third pillars operate based on the principle of savings collection by a person.
 It is also possible for a person to conclude a life insurance contract with investment risk.

-We recommend you to read the questions and answers about the II pillar on the website of the Ministry of Finance, the information on the pension reform 2021 on the website of the Pension Centre and the explanations of the tax authority about the tax incentives of the contributions to the III pillar.
+We recommend that you read the questions and answers about the II pillar on the website of the Ministry of Finance, the information on the pension reform 2021 on the website of the Pension Centre and the explanations of the tax authority about the tax incentives for contributions to III pillar.

-The table below helps to understand which pension-related payments are tax-free and which payments shall be taxed from 1 January 2021.
+The table below helps to understand which pension-related payments are exempt from tax and which payments are taxed from 1 January 2021.

 I pillar: state pension